oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Including TypeOption values within FieldOptions is an extension ([Section 3.3.1](#311-type-definition-within-fields)).

 ### 3.1.1 Naming Requirements
-JADN does not restrict the syntax of TypeName and FieldName, but naming requirements can aid readability of specifications by highlighting inconsistencies.
+JADN does not restrict the syntax of TypeName and FieldName, but naming conventions can aid readability of specifications.
 JADN-based specifications MAY define their own name format requirements.

 * Specifications that define name formats MUST define:
     * The permitted format for TypeName